Martin Luther King Day in Seattle, 2023: Monday, Jan. 16, is the national holiday commemorating the Rev. Dr. Martin Luther King Jr.’s birthday.

 You also can honor Dr. King by doing good as a family: Pick up litter in your neighborhood, help a neighbor, donate to a food bank or other nonprofit.

 The King Center is a great resource for learning about Dr. King’s life and teachings.
 Stanford University also has an institute with an extensive online collection, including an annotated version of the “I Have a Dream” speech.
-There are a lot of ideas on Pinterest, too.
+In addition, there are a lot of ideas on Pinterest.

 Read: Even the youngest kids can begin to learn about Dr. King and his message, and there are lots of books to help.
 Here is just one list, put together by PBS.
 Here’s another extensive list: Books and resources to help your family explore racial identity and social justice.

-King County Library System has this “community created” list of books on Dr. King.
+King County Library System has this list of books on Dr. King.